michaeljosephpurdy/michaeljosephpurdy.github.io/content/posts/egg-plant-game-jam-25/devlog-4/index.md

 ## Controls

 **Mooncat**'s controls are a very important part of the game.
-It's a two-button game, the rigth button moves the character right, the left button moves the character left.
+It's a two-button game, the right button moves the character right, the left button moves the character left.
-These controls are mapped onto the actual controller in an interesting way, where the d-pad/directioal input is 'move left', and the a/b buttons on the controller are 'move right'.
+These controls are mapped onto the actual controller in an interesting way, where the d-pad/directional input is 'move left', and the a/b buttons on the controller are 'move right'.

 I'm on vacation, away from my desktop (writing this on my macbook), so I had to do some research to refresh my brain on the full extent of the controls.
 I found [this post](https://steamcommunity.com/sharedfiles/filedetails/?id=3334076070) on Steam that describes the control scheme really well: